nulib/digital-collections/README.md

 yarn test
 ```

-## Deployment
+## Deployment / CI

-Merging a feature branch into the `deploy/fen` branch will automatically update the staging environment (http://fen.rdc-staging.library.northwestern.edu/)
+Merging a feature branch into the `deploy/staging` branch will automatically update the staging environment (https://dc.rdc-staging.library.northwestern.edu/)

-There currently is no production environment for Fen.
+Merging `deploy/staging` into `master` will automatically update the production environment.

 ## ADR